Regularity Properties for Sparse Regression: Setup

-\cite{gautier_high-dimensional_2011} show that $\ell_q$ sensitivity is weaker than the restricted eigenvalue and compatibility conditions.
-In the case $Z = X$ the definition reduces to the cone invertibility factors of \cite{ye_rate_2010}.
-We note that the definition in \cite{gautier_high-dimensional_2011} differs in normalization.
-We do not normalize for simplicity, to avoid the dependencies introduced by this process.
-As shown in Theorem \ref{oracle-ineq}, our definition works for an un-normalized version of the STIV estimator.
-The argument is classical, but more general than \cite{candes_dantzig_2007} due to the use of instruments and $\ell_q$ sensitivity.
-Consider
+If $Z = X$, the definition is similar to the cone invertibility factors \cite{ye_rate_2010}. \cite{gautier_high-dimensional_2011} shows that $\ell_q$ sensitivity is weaker than the RE and compatibility conditions, meaning that in the special case when $Z=X$, the RE property of $X$ implies the $\ell_q$ sensitivity of $X$.
+We note that the definition in \cite{gautier_high-dimensional_2011} differs in normalization, but that is not essential.
+The details are that we have an additional $s^{1/q}$ factor (this is to ensure direct comparability to the other conditions), and we do not normalize by the diagonal matrices $D_X,D_Z$ for simplicity (to avoid the dependencies introduced by this process).
+One can easily show that the un-normalized $\ell_q$ condition is sufficient for the good performance of an un-normalized version of the STIV estimator.